julien-poivret/Arduino-Uno-Various-Sketches/README.md

 https://www.arduino.cc/en/software

--> for udev rules just run ( from the installation folder )
+-> for udev rules just run ( from the installation folder ) in the Terminal:

 ./arduino-linux-setup.sh $USER